Profinite rigidity of fibring: Preliminaries

 \section{Preliminaries}

 Throughout, all rings are associative and unital, and ring morphisms preserve units.
 All modules are left-modules, unless stated otherwise.
-In particular, resolutions will be left-resolutions, and hence coefficients in homology will be right-modules (and quite often bimodules).
+In particular, resolutions will be left-resolutions (that is consisting of left modules), and hence coefficients in homology will be right-modules (and quite often bimodules).